 How to Apply Comparison, Ratio, and Root Tests

-In the realm of mathematical analysis, understanding the behavior of infinite series is pivotal.
+In the world of mathematical analysis, understanding the behavior of infinite series is pivotal.
 The convergence or divergence of a series determines whether the sum approaches a finite value or goes to infinity (or is undefined).
 With myriad tests at our disposal, we shall focus on the subtle intricacies of three paramount ones: Introduction Comparison Test, Ratio Test, and Root Test.

 Step-by-step Guide to Applying Comparison, Ratio, and Root Tests